-I stayed with my #2 sister and her young family in the Capital, Beirut, during most of the school year.
-My parents and next oldest sister wintered in our family home in the mountains, so it was easier to have me stay in the City than drive me down every day.
+I stayed with my sister Aida and her young family in the Beirut during most of the school year.
+My parents and next oldest sister wintered in our family home in the mountains, so it was easier for me to stay in the City than drive down every day.

 We all spent most weekends in the mountains at home.
-My sis and her family had their own large room and bathroom off the Den.
+My sis and her family had their own large room and bathroom off the Den upstairs.

 I missed being able to hang out with friends, but there was a charm to our village in winter that I loved.
 Visits to my Aunts, Uncle and grandmother were always filled with surprises and laughter.

-That’s me in the front with the headband, and to my left is my co-conspirator and my cousin, M. Sis #3 is standing in the back, and behind her is her bushy-headed son, and the key character in many of my creative adventures.
+That's me in the front with the headband, and to my left is my co-conspirator and my cousin, M. The bushy-headed kid in the back is my nephew Ouss, a key character in many of my creative adventures!

 Scooping clean snow into bowls and topping it with carob molasses was as good a treat as any Slurpee, actually 10x better!

 Then I started college... coed!
 YAY!
 Two years before I joined, the Beirut College for Women became Beirut University and admitted men.
 How lucky could I be?
 Haha..
 My parents had no choice but to send me there, heartened by the fact that the girl to boy ratio was 5:1.
 Made things challenging!